Non-perturbative approach to the Bourgain-Spencer conjecture in stochastic homogenization: Main results

 \subsection{Weak corrector theory}

-While only the first $\ell=\lceil\frac d2\rceil$ correctors can be constructed as stationary fields with bounded moments, see~Theorem~\ref{th:cor} below, we show that twice as many stationary correctors can be constructed in the distributional sense on the probability space, which we expect to be optimal.
+While only the {first $\ell-1=\lceil\frac d2\rceil-1$ correctors} can be constructed as stationary fields with bounded moments, see~Theorem~\ref{th:cor} below, we show that essentially twice as many stationary correctors can be constructed in the distributional sense on the probability space.
+We do not know whether this is optimal in general.
 We refer to Theorem~\ref{th:weak-cor} for a more detailed statement, where correctors are further controlled in some dual Malliavin--Sobolev spaces.